denis554/office_clerk/README.md

 [![Code Climate](https://codeclimate.com/github/rubyclerks/office_clerk/badges/gpa.svg)](https://codeclimate.com/github/rubyclerks/office_clerk)
 [![Test Coverage](https://codeclimate.com/github/rubyclerks/office_clerk/badges/coverage.svg) 300+](https://codeclimate.com/github/rubyclerks/office_clerk)

 Office Clerk is the back office helper, your accountant, storage manager, secretary and more.
-It is the heart of the [RubyClerks team](http://rubyclerks.org) , the manager as it were.
+It is the heart of the [RubyClerks team](http://rubyclerks.github.io) , the manager as it were.

 ####  Status

-Version 1.0.0 (beginning 2016) In production for 2 years on sites with less than 10000 orders a year.
+Version 1.1 (beginning 2017) In production for more than 3 years on sites with less than 10000 orders a year.

-It works with ruby 2.0 or higher and rails 4.2
+It works with ruby 2.4 or higher and rails 5.0

+** Due to lack of interest this repository/organisation is abandoned** I have since started to add a lot of JS and forked into my own account.

 ### Other clerks